MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 The GitHub Spec Kit includes a command-line interface (CLI) tool called Specify that initializes projects for spec-driven development.
 It also integrates with Visual Studio Code through the GitHub Copilot Chat extension to provide AI-assisted generation of specifications, plans, and tasks.

 In this task, you install the GitHub Spec Kit CLI tool and configure Visual Studio Code for spec-driven development.

+Use the following steps to complete this task:

 1. Open a terminal window.